-- 4.27 Member States and Secretariat shall ensure consistency and discipline in the administrative management of the planning and reporting cycle. - 4.28 The Chair, Vice-Chair and Secretary of the Committee have a specific responsibility for effective management of the planning and reporting cycle and for consistent and rigorous application of the document on Application of the Strategic Plan of the Organization and of this document on organization and method of work. - 4.29 In order to fulfil the function in paragraph 4.28, well-established cooperation and coordination is expected between the Chair, Vice-Chair and Secretary of the Committee by all available means, including through face-to-face meetings and teleconferences as deemed necessary.
+- 4.27 Member States and the Secretariat shall ensure consistency and discipline in the administrative management of the planning and reporting cycle. - 4.28 Accordingly, the Chair, Vice-Chair and Secretary of the Committee have a specific responsibility for the effective management of the planning and reporting cycle and for consistent and rigorous application of this document and the document on Application of the Strategic Plan of the Organization (resolution A.1111(30)). - 4.29 In order to fulfil the function in paragraph 4.28, well-established cooperation and coordination are expected between the Chair, Vice-Chair and Secretary of the Committee by all available means, including through face-to-face meetings and teleconferences, as deemed necessary.